 If you do not qualify for Grant assistance in your first year because of a substantial parent resource assessment, you may wish to apply under “Loan Only” status in subsequent years.
 The application process is simplified for loan only applicants, because only student information is collected in accordance with Federal Direct Loan eligibility requirements.
 However, even if you do not qualify for Grant assistance in your first year, we encourage you to apply again in the future if your family circumstances change.
 Such changes could be additional siblings in college, a reduction in parent income and/or change in employment, or your eligibility to have your assessed parents contribution reduced as a result of your age.
 We can answer any questions you have about your particular award decision or our analysis of your family’s ability to contribute, and the Financial Aid Committee considers appeals for aid recalculations in response to changed circumstances at any time during the academic year.

 While education borrowing is likely to be a wise investment in your own future earning potential, it is also wise to borrow only what is necessary to meet the basic education expenses covered in the financial aid budget, in combination with your own resources, your available family resources, and any alternate funding sources such as term-time employment or outside scholarships.
-Even though the LIPP program stands ready to help lower-income graduates repay loans, you should always think of education borrowing as your loans, since you as the borrower are responsible for their repayment.
-Many graduates choose a different career path than the one they expected to pursue upon entering law school, and indeed the financial aid program at Harvard Law School is designed to allow students and graduates to explore the widest variety of career options.
+Even though the LIPP program stands ready to help lower-income graduates repay loans, you should always think of education borrowing as loans you will repay, since you as the borrower are ultimately responsible for their repayment.
+Many graduates choose a different career path than the one they expected to pursue upon entering law school, and the financial aid program at Harvard Law School is designed to allow students and graduates to explore the widest variety of career options.
 Because it is difficult to know what kind of work you will want to do after law school, it is sensible to make borrowing decisions carefully and take on no more education debt than is necessary.
 The key to this is living within the means of your budget while you are a student.
 By doing so, you can maximize the financial value of your educational investment once you begin to repay your loans.
-Student Financial Services will offer workshops during the academic year to help you develop your own basic budgeting skills.
-We encourage you to use our Take-Home Pay Estimator to help you estimate the impact of loan debt on your take-home pay after law school.
+Student Financial Services offers workshops during the academic year to help you develop your own basic budgeting skills.
+We also encourage you to use our Take-Home Pay Estimator to help you estimate the impact of loan debt on your take-home pay after law school.